Chiropractic and Lung Disease

 Trying alternative therapies

 Traditional treatment options used in combination with chiropractic care, acupuncture and other alternative treatments, such as cellular therapy can help improve the quality of life for people with chronic lung disease.
-If you or someone you love has lung disease and would like more information about cellular therapy at the Lung Institute, contact us at 888-745-6697.
+If you or someone you love has lung disease and would like more information about cellular therapy at the Lung Health Institute, contact us at 888-745-6697.